-- 34. All Dairy Breeding Doe classes are judged based on breed standards and/or breeding Characteristics.
-Classes may be combined if less than three entries per class. - 35.
+- 33. All Dairy Breeding Doe classes are judged based on breed standards and/or breeding Characteristics.
+Classes may be combined if less than three entries per class. - 34.
 The 9 ADGA (American Dairy Goat Association) recognized dairy breeds only, may be shown at the fair.
 The breeds are as follows: Alpine, Toggenburg, LaMancha, Oberhasli, Nubian, Saanen, Nigerian Dwarf, Golden Guernsey, and Recorded Grade.
-Recorded Grade is any combination of the other ADGA breeds. - 36.
-All Dairy does must be polled or dehorned and healed; scurs must not exceed 2 inches from the front side of the horn. - 37.
-All milking does must be milked twice daily while at the fair. - 38.
+Recorded Grade is any combination of the other ADGA breeds. - 35.
+All Dairy does must be polled or dehorned and healed; scurs must not exceed 2 inches from the front side of the horn. - 36.
+All milking does must be milked twice daily while at the fair. - 37.
 All milking does must be milked out between 6:00 p.m. and 8:30 p.m. the night before the show and must be checked by a committee member or department head.
 Any animal not milked out within the specified time will be disqualified from showing in milking goat classes.
-If a member is unable to milk his or her goat during this time, he or she must have someone else designated. - 39.
+If a member is unable to milk his or her goat during this time, he or she must have someone else designated. - 38.
 Grand Champion Doe will be eligible to sell 1 qt. of goat milk in 4-H Auction.
 However, if 4-Her sells in 4-H auction that animal is no longer eligible to show at the Indiana State Fair.
-If 4-Her chooses to compete in the state fair, the Reserve Grand Champion animal for that class can sell in Spotlight Sale. - 40.
-Milking Contest / Milk Production Award Does must be signed up by Sunday after check-in to participate.
-All does must milk out nightly from 6:00 P.M.
-8:30 P.M and be milked by 4-H'er to participate.
-Weigh in will be during Wednesday evening milk out.
+If 4-Her chooses to compete in the state fair, the Reserve Grand Champion animal for that class can sell in Spotlight Sale. - 39.
+Milking Contest / Milk Production Award A 12-hour milk competition will be held during the Fulton County 4-H for any enrolled dairy doe in milk.
+Does must be signed up by Sunday after check-in to participate.
+Milk will be weighed one time (time and date to be determined prior to the fair) preceded by a preliminary milk out.
+(Ex.
+Prelim Milk Out Tuesday 8 PM, Milk Out Wednesday 8 AM) Does must be milked by the 4-Her to participate.
 All participating does will have milk weighed by committee member.
 Placings will be determined based on total pounds of milk produced.
 1st, 2nd, and 3rd places will be awarded.

-41. DAIRY GOAT CLASSES
+40. DAIRY GOAT CLASSES

 - o Junior Kids born after April 1, current year

 - o Intermediate Kids born March 1 31, current year

 - o Senior Kids born January 1 to February 28, current year

-- O Junior Yearlings under 1 year and born before January 1 of current year
+- o Junior Yearlings under 1 year and born before January 1 of current year

-- o Senior Yearling 1 year and under 2, never fresh
+- O Senior Yearling 1 year and under 2, never fresh

 - O Doe 1 year and under 2, milking

-- o Doe 2 and under 3, milking
+- O Doe 2 and under 3, milking

 - O Doe 3 and under 5, milking

 - O Doe 5 and over, milking

 - Dam & Daughter

-- Produce of Dam
+- o Produce of Dam

-- o Get of Sire
+- Get of Sire

-- Milk Production Award
+- o Milk Production Award